AnyChart/docs.anychart.com/Basic_Charts_Types/Stacked_Bar-Column_Charts.md

   var dataMap2011_3 = dataSet.mapAs({x: [0], value: [3]});
 ```

 After data mapping let's proceed to clustering series.
-First of all, we need to create a scale for each group of series and define {api:anychart.scales.Linear#stackMode}**.stackMode()**{api} for each scale.
+First of all, we need to create a scale for each group of series and define {api:anychart.scales.Linear#stackMode}stackMode(){api} for each scale.
 After that we will apply our scale for each series group.

 ```
   var scale2010 = chart.yScale();